 About Little Mountain Learners

-Our mission is to provide a space for families to come together and build relationships, cultivate curiosity, and strengthen resilience while exploring the natural world.
+Our mission is to provide a space for families to come together and build relationships, cultivate curiosity, and strengthen resilience while exploring and deepening our respect for the natural world.

-Little Mountain Learners, Ltd Co (LML) is a secular early years nature-immersion program and homeschool cooperative.
-We place a high priority on social and emotional development and life skills, while reinforcing traditional academics through short Charlotte Mason style lessons.
-LML meets weekly on 17 acres of private property in NW Richland County, as well as occasional Fridays across the midlands.
+Little Mountain Learners, Ltd Co.
+(LML) is a secular early years nature-immersion program and homeschool cooperative.
+We place a high priority on social and emotional development and life skills, while reinforcing traditional academics through short lessons and Reggio Emilia style emergent curriculum.

 More than just a homeschool co-op, LML is a community.
-We encourage all caregivers and siblings to gather with us.
+I encourage all caregivers and siblings to gather with us.
 Humans are designed for connection, and we want to connect with your entire family.
-Children and caregivers alike learn together, play together, grow together, support each other, and realize their fullest potential together.
-I hope you are as excited as I am to be a part of this movement.
+Children and caregivers alike learn together, play together, grow together, support each other, and realize their fullest potential.
+I hope you are as excited as I am to be a part of this community.

 LML Values